 - Computer images were created to help understand the “inside” of the system and understand how it is placed in the construction site.

-- Data that may evolve were added in the form of a url link that leads to the Rector site, and product information is continually updated: regulation, standards, label, performance, economic comparitive information, etc.
+- Data that may evolve were added in the form of a URL link that leads to the Rector site, and product information is continually updated: regulation, standards, label, performance, economic comparative information, etc.

 - The composition table provided with the object included all of the unique points that allow for best product placement: the unique points designed by the Polantis teams (and validated with Rector) are intended to be copied and pasted by the object user.